Deep Learning Based Dynamic Environment Reconstruction for Vehicular ISAC Scenarios: ISAC CHANNEL MEASUREMENTS

 \subsection{Measurement Campaign}

-To construct ISAC channel characteristics and the corresponding LiDAR point cloud dataset, we conducted field measurement campaign at Beijing Jiaotong University in Beijing, China.
+To construct ISAC channel characteristics and the corresponding LiDAR point cloud dataset, we conducted a field measurement campaign at Beijing Jiaotong University in Beijing, China.
 The measurement campaign covers four test routes, as illustrated in Fig. \ref{fig:I-R—S}.
 The test vehicle moved at a constant speed of approximately 10 km/h in a clockwise direction.
 The sensing direction of the channel measurement equipment is fixed to the left side of the vehicle's motion.
+This side-looking configuration was specifically selected to optimize the 3D reconstruction of roadside infrastructure (e.g., street canyons and building facades) for high-precision mapping tasks.
+Unlike front-facing setups where angular resolution degrades towards the vanishing point, the side-facing orientation allows the system to scan the environmental profile orthogonal to the vehicle's motion vector, capturing a continuous and high-resolution layout of parallel static structures.

-The measurement focuses primarily on the outer perimeter of the sensing loop, capturing a variety of typical urban road scenarios, as illustrated in Fig. \ref{fig:I-R—S}.
+Consequently, the measurement focuses primarily on the outer perimeter of the sensing loop, capturing a variety of typical urban road scenarios, as illustrated in Fig. \ref{fig:I-R—S}.
 These scenarios consider various spatial configurations of buildings and trees (e.g., buildings only, trees only, and coexistence of buildings and trees), simulating the sensing of roadside environments as a vehicle travels through the scene.
 Specifically, Route 2 features a scene with only roadside trees, characterized by irregular distribution and non-deterministic channel reflections.
 Route 3 includes a scene bordered only by buildings, where the channel exhibited strong, continuous, and structured reflections.
 In addition, all routes contain composite scenes with both trees and buildings.
 Compared to buildings, trees were generally positioned closer to the vehicle, resulting in more diverse sensing paths and complex structural channel characteristics.
 This combination of heterogeneous environments effectively simulates common perception tasks in V2X and autonomous driving systems, providing a solid foundation for evaluating the model's generalization capability across different environmental conditions.